 The compensation for salary and non-wage labour costs, and the method for calculation of the RTA, is defined in Annexes B and A7.
-The applicable provisions on subsistence allowance; travel at the beginning and at the end of the assignment; RTA moving to the Beneficiary country with and without family members; removal of household effects; and the schooling fees all can be found in Section 6.2.5 The Resident Twinning Adviser (RTA) of the Twinning Manual.
+The applicable provisions on subsistence allowance; travel at the beginning and at the end of the assignment; RTA moving to the Partner country with and without family members; removal of household effects; and the schooling fees can all be found in Section 3.2 of the Annex A7.